ubuntu-mate/ubuntu-mate.org/_drafts/2021-04-21-ubuntu-mate-hirsute.md

   * The Yaru team for welcoming us so warmly 🤗 into the Yaru project and for all their hard work during this development cycle
   * The Ayatana Indicator team who helped add new features and fix bugs that improved the indicator experience
   * Everyone who participated in the QA/testing and bug filing 🐛
-  * Those of you who have been contributing to documentation as well as translations to MATE Desktop and Ubuntu MATE
+  * Those of you who have been contributing to documentation and translations

 Thank you!
 Thank you all very much indeed 🥰